-2. Pack single-SKU and mixed-SKU boxes before you create shipments
+2. Pack single- and mixed-SKU boxes before you create shipments

-For Darcy of Buttonsmith, this new experience is invaluable:
+For Darcy of Buttonsmith, this experience is invaluable:

 We actually manufacture products on site in response to customer demand.
 So as people buy things, we make more of them to ship up to Amazon.
 And over the course of a week, it means we might be making 150 or 200 different SKUs to ship to Amazon.
 And with the [Send] to Amazon process, it becomes possible for us, as we make things, to stick them in the box and know that we’re not going to have to pull them out again later and recount them to divvy them up.
 We can just put things in the box as we complete them.
 And then as soon as we get to the point in the day where we want to ship it, we close it up and send it.
 And that’s a huge, huge labor savings for us.

-Where can I learn more about Send to Amazon?
+Want to learn more and get started with Send to Amazon?